akarneliuk/exchange-prototype/README.md

-# CS50 Final Project: Stock Exchange
+# Stock Exchange Prototype

+## Part 1: CS50 Final project
+Originally this project as a part of the course "CS50" at the Harvard University.

 #### Video Demo: https://youtu.be/vo_BSJMRFsM